 Our vodka is so pure it does not require filtration to remove any unwanted substances.

-This produces a super smooth, silky vodka with a gentle after taste.
+Our Moonshine is crafted using copper stills and super smooth, silky vodka with a gentle after taste.
 Not the sort of experience most have with regular (off the shelf) vodkas made using grain or potatoes.

 Vodka literally means little water.
 It can begin life as pretty much any agrarian source.
 High carbohydrate cereals, such as wheat and barley are often used.
 We use sugar beet, for the unique caramel flavour and silky smooth finish.